 Checking for understanding goes hand in hand with giving your child some “wait time.”
 Ask your child to repeat your directions back to you.
 It’s also helpful to ask kids to explain your directions in their own words.
-It gives them a chance to ask questions, if they have any.
+It gives them a chance to ask questions.
 It also gives you a chance to clarify what you said in case your child misunderstood anything.

 6. Tell, don’t ask.

 Many parents phrase directions as questions, such as, “Would you set the table, please?”
 Kids may think they have a choice about following directions.
 Rephrase what you said so that you are telling your child what to do instead of asking: “Set the table, please.”